 Are you a journalist?

 Algeria, Egypt, Israel, Jordan, Lebanon, Libya*, Morocco, Palestine**, Syria* and Tunisia.

-* The EIB will start operating in Libya after it signs a Framework Agreement with the country - negotiations are currently on hold due to the situation in the country.
-Following EU sanctions in November 2011, the EIB has suspended all loan disbursements and technical advisory contracts for projects in Syria.
+* The EIB will start operating in Libya when a Framework Agreement is signed, but negotiations with the country are on hold.
+Following EU sanctions against Syria in November 2011, the EIB suspended all loan and advisory activity in the country.